Do rabbits like to play? They sure do! You should definitely play games with your rabbit.

 Give some of these rabbit games a whirl.

 Get a small cat ball, preferably one with bells in it, recommends Colorado House Rabbit Society, and one that your rabbit can pick up with his teeth, and roll toward your pet.
 After your bunny examines the ball, repeat.
 After a while your pet will begin batting the ball around with his nose or picking the ball up with his teeth.
 You may even get to the point where the bunny returns to ball to you.

 With your bunny on the floor, watch for a time when she runs toward you.
-Crawl or run away as if your rabbit is chasing you, then turn and playfully chase after her.
-After a few minutes, turn again and encourage her to return to the role of pursuer.
+Crawl or run away as if your rabbit is chasing you.
+Some bunnies love to run after their humans!

 Mental stimulation is critical for your bunny’s well being.
-Just like dogs and cats, rabbits love “treat puzzles” that make them work for their reward.
-Here are some great ideas for “logic toys,” courtesy of My House Rabbit.
+Just like dogs and cats, rabbits love “treat puzzles” like this one or this one that make them work for their reward.
+Here are some more great ideas for “logic toys,” courtesy of My House Rabbit.

 Playing games is a great way for you and your kids to bond with rabbit and to get your pet the mental and physical stimulation he needs.
 A busy rabbit is a happy rabbit!